floatSDSDS/floatsdsds.github.io/_posts/2016-1-1-How-They-Use-English.md

 - How do shared conventions emerge in complex decentralized social systems?
 - There is widespread interest in xx.
 - Several difficulties have limited prior empirical research in this area.
+- but further analysis along this line is left for the future
 - and their cumulative pay was updated accordingly
 - local groups of coordinated individuals emerged and competed for dominance
 - The ecology evolved quite differently in xx situation